prasser/s2r2/README.md

 **CPU**.
 Real-time raytracing is an emerging trend and many comparable renderers have been built using GPUs (i.e., with OpenCL or CUDA).
 Furthermore, S2R2 is written in **Java**, which is quite rare in the real-time raytracing world.

+The raytracer implements a few well-known tricks to achieve said performance.
+Raytracing is perfect for parallelization, so the renderer tries to split the workload equally amongst several threads, leveraging modern multi-core processors.
+The rendering process itself is accelerated by packing the scene into a hierarchy of axis-aligned bounding boxes (AABBs).
+Moreover, the scene is constructed of primitives for which rather efficient ray intersection tests exist.
+Finally, the raytracer implements an adaptive approach resulting in lossy rendering.
+To this end, a scene is rendered in four phases:

+1. A grid of 25% of all rays required to render the whole scene is traced to derive a first approximate image.

+2. The color of pixels with almost identical neighboring pixels is interpolated.

+3. A second set of rays is traced only for those pixels whose color could not be interpolated.

+4. An additional layer of sprites is rendered on top of the scene, e.g., coronas for lights.